ru4en/cs1fc16_algorithms/README.md

 # Algorithms

-**Module Code:** CS1FC16
+**Module Code: ** CS1FC16

-**Assignment report Title:** Matrix and Fibonacci algorithms
+**Assignment report Title: ** Matrix and Fibonacci algorithms

-**Student Number:** 30021591
+**Student Number: ** 30021591

-**Date:** 13/022022
+**Date: ** 13/022022

-**Actual hrs spent for the assignment:** 12hrs
+**Actual hrs spent for the assignment: ** 12hrs

-**Assignment evaluation (3 key points):** Learned how to create ## ## ## in C++. grasped the basic understand of Functional VS imperative programing and the affects on performance.
+**Assignment evaluation (3 key points): ** Learned how to create ## ## ## in C++. grasped the basic understand of Functional VS imperative programming and the effects on performance.

 ## Introduction

 For this report I am instructed to create 2 sets of algorithms.
-One of them will print out the nth number of the fibonacci sequence using 2 different paradigm's of programing. one recursively and the other imperatively. for the other algorithm I will be using the provided matrix library to extend it to compute matrix multiplications, additions, transpose, dot product and to get a column of the matrix from the provided column number.For these algorithm I will be using the C++ programing language.
+One of them will print out the nth number of the Fibonacci sequence using 2 different paradigms of programming. one recursively and the other imperatively. for the other algorithm I will be using the provided matrix library to extend it to compute matrix multiplications, additions, transpose, dot product and to get a column of the matrix from the provided column number.
+For these algorithms I will be using the C++ programming language.

 ## matrix library

-As stated previously i will be extending the matrix library to support matrix multiplications, additions, transpose, dot product and get column.
+As stated previously I will be extending the matrix library to support matrix multiplications, additions, transpose, dot product and get column.
 This will be implemented using 5 functions.

 Firstly, the matrix library comes with a matrix structure.
 ```C++